 Now that you have successfully installed Oracle’s Java SE and Google’s Android Studio and set up an AVD, it's time to use Android Studio to develop software for the Android platform.
 We start off by using Android Studio to write a short and simple ‘Hello, world’ program, which you can run either on your AVD, or your actual Android device.

-Launch Android Studio if it is closed and dismiss any tip screen if it appears (by clicking on the ‘Close’ button).
-Start a new project by clicking on the ‘Start a new Android Studio project’ item from the welcome screen (see below).
+Launch Android Studio (if it is closed) and dismiss any tip screen if it appears (see below) by clicking on the ‘Close’ button.
+Start a new project by clicking on the ‘Start a new Android Studio project’ item from the Welcome screen (see below also).

 The ‘New Project’ screen as shown below will appear – fill in the details for the ‘Application name’ and ‘Company Domain’ as shown.
 The directory in which this project reside can be anywhere on your PC.
 In the example shown, I have placed the project in my home folder’s ‘Projects’ directory but you are free to use any directory you wish.
 Then click on the ‘Next’ button.